KCL-Planning/ROSPlan/_tutorials/tutorial_03.md

 We'll parse this plan using ROSPlan into ROS messages, ready for execution.

-In the second terminal, first call the plan parsing service (using tab complete is helpful), substituting the absolute path to your workspace:
+In the second terminal, first call the plan parsing service (using tab complete is helpful), substituting the absolute path to your workspace (e.g. "/home/usr/rosplan/"):

 ```
 rosservice call /rosplan_parsing_interface/parse_plan_from_file "plan_path: '[...]/plan_tutorial_03.pddl'"